-Digital Marketing and Ecommerce Executive Colleen Romero weighs in on the various metrics within digital analytics, saying,
+Digital Marketing and Ecommerce guru, Colleen Romero, weighs in on the various metrics within digital analytics, saying,

-By understanding where the trouble lies online, you can budget to improve those areas, increase sales, or simply hire or fire staff to meet the company’s online needs.
-Numbers tell you who is doing their job, who is struggling, and who can address issues that the analytics show.
+By understanding where the trouble lies you can budget to improve those areas, increase sales, or simply hire staff to meet the company’s needs.

 Digital Analytics Terms

 Algorithm: A statistical process or math formula that lets you analyze data.